 Did you know Melburnians collectively consume an average of 980 million litres of water per day?
-Find out Melbourne's best water-saving tips, let's check in for a lowdown on how we can each meet Target 155.
+Given that people do ask Andrew Hansen for water-saving tips, let's check in for a lowdown on how we can each meet Target 155.

-- Put a plug or container in the sink when preparing vegetables, washing fruit or washing dishes by hand.
+- putting a plug or container in the sink when preparing vegetables, washing fruit or washing dishes by hand.

-- Use a broom to sweep the driveway or an air-blower for fast results.
+- using a broom to sweep the driveway or an air-blower for fast results.

 Install a water-efficient showerhead